Description

 Will we see any wildlife?

-Wildlife viewing is always a possibility on any trip to Glacier National Park, but it's never guaranteed.
-Spotting wildlife in GNP can be less common than expected and traveling in groups generally keeps wildlife further away.
+Wildlife viewing is always a possibility, but it's never guaranteed.
+Spotting wildlife in Glacier can be less common than expected.
 Be sure to pack a good pair of binoculars and keep an eye on the mountain slopes for mountain goats and bighorn sheep!

 Where is the meeting point?